4Geeks logo

 OperatorExampleDescription

-!=if a != bif the value of variable A is different (not identical) from the value of B
+!=if a != bif the value of variable a is different from the value of b

 is not Noneif a is not NoneThis is self-explanatory, isn't it?